 Why do you need polished headshots?

 Why get headshots for my children?
-When you’re first accepting by a casting agency, it’s ridiculously exciting and even I’ve found myself giggling with delight when I see my photographs being used on top agencies websites.
+When you’re first accepted by a casting agency, it’s ridiculously exciting and even I’ve found myself giggling with delight when I see my photographs being used on top agencies’ websites.
 Even though life has a tendency to take over and updating your children’s headshots slips further and further down your ‘to-do’ list, you quickly realise photographs taken with your phone won’t cut the mustard.
 Acting agencies and performer profiles have strict guidelines about the type of photographs they will use on their website.
 When booking your photographer you should ask for the agency guidelines and share them with the photographer.
-You’ll want to update your children’s headshots as soon as they are accepted onto an agency and produce photographs that are:
+You’ll want to update your children’s headshots as soon as they are accepted by an agency and produce photographs that are:

 - Headshot format (above the head and to the top of the shoulders)

 - Clear profile with natural edits

 - Wearing a neutral block of colour

 - Ranges from facing the camera and turning to one side

 My children don’t like being photographed, what should I do?
 So let’s get this first, most challenging frustration out of the way.
 Some children (and most adults) will eagerly tell you they don’t like to be photographed.
 This often stems from bad previous experiences – badly taken photographs and loooooong sessions stood quietly in front of the camera whilst a mute photographer clicks away.
 If you’re reading this blog, you’ll know that I specialise in camera-shy children looking to update their headshots.
 I can recommend:

 - Talking to your children ahead of time (explain to them why you’re hiring a photographer)

 - Inviting the children to pick their outfits (so they are involved in the process)